asokolsky/RESTing-with-Flask/02/farm/README.md

 ## Testing Farm

-test_restc.py relies on an external web site http://httpbin.org, so your internet connection should be up for this to work.
+HTTP client implementation is tested in test_restc.py against an external web site http://httpbin.org, so your internet connection should be up for this to work.

 test_farm.py relies on a builtin flask test client, so the farm application does not even have to run for the test to work!